 Before we finish, it’s worth digging further into what we mean by ‘retention’.

 The core metric you should be targeting is net revenue retention, or NRR – the aggregate revenue growth/contraction over time for a given cohort of customers.
 NRR is the single most important metric for a SaaS business because it indicates both the growth and stability of a company’s revenue stream -- and those are the two biggest drivers of any company’s valuation.
-If NRR is strongly positive, the valuation impact can be extreme, as it has been for recent stock market darlings such as Snowflake.
+If NRR is strongly positive, the valuation impact can be extreme.

 NRR has two component parts: how effectively you retain customers (gross retention) and how effectively you sell more to them (expansion).